abusix/github-release-actions-example/README.md

-# github-release-action Example
+# github-release-actions Example

-This repository serves only as an example and demonstration of how to use the `github-release-action` to create and deploy releases.
+This repository serves only as an example and demonstration of how to use the `github-release-actions` to create and deploy releases.

-See the [github-release-action](https://github.com/danielemery/github-release-action) repository for documentation on the action itself.
+See the [github-release-actions](https://github.com/abusix/github-release-actions) repository for documentation on the action itself.

 ## Sample App